amindWalker/amindWalker/README.md

 <div align='left'>

-I'm Software Engineer and currently my work is on React/React Native + Node.JS, but already worked with Django/Python and Flask.
+I'm Software Engineer and currently my work is with React/React Native + Node.JS, but already worked with Django/Python and Flask.
 <br>

-Currently my study is concentrated at TypeScript, Javascript, React, React Native, Node.JS, Python and some C++ (learning Unreal Engine for personal projects)
+Right now my study is concentrated at TypeScript, Javascript, React, React Native, Node.JS, Python and some C++ (learning Unreal Engine for personal projects)

 </div>